Thunderbolt (Marvel Comics): Luis Barrett

-Luis Barrett had somehow obtained superhuman speed as a high school student.
+Luis Barrett obtained superhuman speed through unknown means while in high school.
 He came from a poor family and knew that he would not obtain a scholarship after he graduated.
-Justin Hammer later learned of these powers of Luis and sent Barrier, Blacklash, and Ringer II to bring Luis to him.
-Using his business connections, Justin Hammer obtained William Carver's Thunderbolt costume.
-Then he gave the costume to Luis Barrett so that he can convince him to join Hammer's criminal enterprises in exchange for funding his college scholarship.
-When members of the Pantheon warned Luis of Hammer's intentions, Luis turned against Justin Hammer's villain allies during a plot to steal an experimental plane from Air Force One base.
-Ringer bound Thunderbolt's legs during the fight.
-Before Blacklash could attack Thunderbolt, he managed to take out Blacklash despite the fact that his legs were bound.
-Luis was left without the means to go to college, but Ulysses observed that Luis is now on the right track.
+Justin Hammer later learns of Luis' powers and sends Barrier, Blacklash, and Ringer to bring Luis to him.
+Using his business connections, Hammer obtains William Carver's Thunderbolt costume, gives it to Luis, and convinces him to work for him in exchange for funding his college scholarship.
+When members of the Pantheon warn Luis of Hammer's intentions, Luis turns against Hammer.
+Luis is left without the means to go to college, but Ulysses observes that he is now on the right track.

-Luis was considered as a "potential recruit" for the Initiative program.
+Luis is considered as a "potential recruit" for the Initiative program.

 Powers and abilities

 The William Carver version of Thunderbolt had superhuman speed and quick reflexes.
 The visor of his costume can produce an intense blinding light which he would use as a last resort.

 The Luis Barrett version of Thunderbolt has superhuman speed.